Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 ![Line in space image](Images/Ch01/S01_02_Line_in_space.png) *Line in space*

-Lines are labeled using a single lowercase letter, such as $g$, or with the labels of two points and a bidirectional arrow on top, such as $\overleftrightarrow{PQ}$ and $\overleftrightarrow{QP}$.
+Lines are labeled using a single lowercase letter, such as $g$, or with the labels of two points on the line and a bidirectional arrow on top, such as $\overleftrightarrow{PQ}$ and $\overleftrightarrow{QP}$.
 All these three labels denote the same line.

 (Plano)
-**Plane**: a shape with infinite lines that extends in two dimensions indefinitely.
+**Plane**: a shape with infinite lines that extends in two dimensions (2D) indefinitely.
 A plane has no start nor ending, it has a given direction and a location in space.
 ![Planes in space image](Images/Ch01/S01_03_Planes_in_space.png) *Planes in space*